 Winnipeg is a city that Canadians love to hate.
 It’s rare that you hear a kind word spoken about the place.
 When I told my brother-in-law, who was born and raised in Winnipeg, that I was heading off to visit Winnipeg in January he said REALLY?
 In January?
 Are you nuts?
 Maybe I am but I plan to discover the charms of the city and see what keeps the 730,000 residents from leaving.

-So here are 28 fun, weird and interesting facts I have learned about Winnipeg.
+Here are 28 fun, weird and interesting facts about Winnipeg.

 Winnipeg is the capital of Manitoba – and the geographical center of North America.
 It was incorporated as a city in 1873.